Table of Contents

 DIY importers need to be aware of one increasingly common freight forwarding scam that has the potential to cost them thousands of dollars.
-Written by the China Shipping Services team at Guided Imports, this post we’ll reveal the details of this fraud to help you avoid falling victim.
+Written by the China Shipping Services team at Guided Imports, this post we’ll reveal the details of this China Freight Forwarder fraud to help you avoid falling victim.

 A scammer will pose as a freight forwarder on Alibaba or other business-to-business directories.
 Their advertised rates will typically be significantly lower than other, legitimate forwarders in order to lure unsuspecting buyers into their trap.